 The student RA would work as an integral part of two ongoing research projects and will have opportunities to interact closely with research teams composed of faculty and graduate students at the University of Pennsylvania, colleagues at Duke University and the University of Southern California as well as colleagues at the Regional Institute of Population Studies at the University of Ghana and the Catholic University of Chile.
 The first project is a pilot study involving new data collection on migration from Ghana to the U.S. to fill existing gaps in knowledge and to provide data for a subsequent NIH grant application.
-Sub-Saharan Africans represent an important and rapidly growing share of foreign-born blacks in the US and Ghanaians represent the third largest group of Black African immigrants residing in the US.The second project is an ongoing study of cognitive aging in Chile.
-The comparative study of cognitive aging in several middle-, low-, and high-income countries is high priority for the National Institute of Aging.
+Sub-Saharan Africans represent an important and rapidly growing share of foreign-born blacks in the US and Ghanaians represent the third largest group of Black African immigrants residing in the US.
+The second project is an ongoing study of cognitive aging in Chile.
+The National Institute of Aging.
 We work in close collaboration with a number of national and international colleagues on this topic.
 We expect that the student RA would work approximately half time over the course of the summer on each of these projects.
 The student would learn how to develop questionnaires, conduct literature reviews, learn data management, and data analyses.